- Find a Trail

 Bike rental and shuttle services available in downtown Jim Thorpe will drop you off at the trailhead in Summit Hill, where you can take the Switchback Trail downhill right back into town and spend the rest of your day enjoying the many quaint shops and restaurants.
 If you'd rather keep exploring trails, the area has several other rail-trails to explore, including the D & L Trail – Lehigh Canal North and the D & L Trail – Lehigh Gorge State Park.

 To reach the Summit Hill trailhead, take Interstate 476 to Exit 74, then take US Highway 209 South to Jim Thorpe.
 In Jim Thorpe, turn left onto Broadway, which becomes Lentz Trail Road.
 Continue past the Mauch Chunk Lake Park entrance.
 At the intersection of State Route 902 turn right.
 Travel 2 miles until 902 turns sharply right in Summit Hill.
 Take that right and make another, immediate right on Holland Street.
 The trailhead is at the end of this street.
 There is no official parking at this trailhead.

 To reach the Down Track trailhead in Jim Thorpe, take Interstate 476 to Exit 74, then take 209 South to Jim Thorpe.
-Follow 209 past the train station and turn left onto Center Street.
-Take a right on Pine Avenue and left on North Street.
+Follow 209 past the train station and turn left onto Center Avenue.
+Take a right on Pine Avenue and left on North Avenue.
 There is a trailhead one-eighth of a mile up on your right.
 (This rocky steep ascent is not recommended as a start point.)

 The trail can also be easily accessed from its midpoint at Mauch Chunk Lake Park, outside Jim Thorpe off Lentz Trail Road.